siondawson/Milestone-Project-1-Sion-Dawson/README.md

 ### Contact Page

 * I found bootstraps contact forms difficult to work with in terms of layout and formatting.
-* Centered form layout replaced with similar layout to signup form in 'Love Running' project.
+* Centered form layout was replaced with similar layout to signup form in 'Love Running' project.
 Modified to suit needs of my project as a contact form.
 Entirely custom layout with exception of bootstrap columns.
+Ideal background image was allready loaded into gitpod.

+### Thankyou page

+* In project midpoint meeting my tutor pointed out that the user has no way of knowing if a message has been sent from contact form.
+She suggested adding a simple thank-you page linked from the 'send message' button of the contact form.
+* A simple message with a button to return to the home page is all that was required.
+* No wireframe was created for this aspect during the skeleton plane.
+Page was simple enough to not require one.